dtransposed/Reinforcement-Learning-With-Unity-G.E.A.R/README.md

 The user can change the parameters of the environment according to his needs.
 The parameters can be found in ```Academy```.
 Those are:
 1. __Parameters regarding the respawn of static objects (chairs and tables)__:
-  -Table Pos Max Offset
+  - Table Pos Max Offset
-  -Table Rotation Max
+  - Table Rotation Max
-  -Chair Pos Max Offset
+  - Chair Pos Max Offset
-  -Spawn Area
+  - Spawn Area
-  -N Spawn Xdir
+  - N Spawn Xdir
    -N Spawn Zdir
 2. __Parameters regarding the respawn of items (collectibles and non-collectibles)__:
-  -N Garbages
+  - N Garbages
-  -Garbage Spawn Height
+  - Garbage Spawn Height
-  -Ratio Wurst
+  - Ratio Wurst
-  -Ratio Bread
+  - Ratio Bread
-  -Ratio Cup
+  - Ratio Cup
-  -N Valuables
+  - N Valuables
-  -Valuable Spawn Height
+  - Valuable Spawn Height

 ### Using PPO and Build-In Semantic Segmentation
 ---